underlay/styx/README.md

 Home-grown quadstore inspired by [Hexastore](https://dl.acm.org/citation.cfm?id=1453965), tailored for use in the Underlay.

+## What's going on?

+"Hexastore" is the silly idea that if you really care about your triples, you shouldn't just insert them once: you should actually insert them six times - one for each permutation of the three elements.
+And even better than regular hexastore, Styx performs 12 (twelve!) writes for every triple you want to insert!

 ```golang
 // Open an IPFS Shell
 sh := ipfs.NewShell("localhost:5001")